Yoram Globus: Move to the United States

 In 1978, Globus and Golan moved to Hollywood, where they acquired The Cannon Group, Inc. for $500,000; it was traded on NASDQ for 25 cents a share.
 They went to the Cannes Film Festival that year and licensed Cannon's movies for approximately $2.5M.
 After acquiring 51% of the company's shares, they used the money to start making low-budget action movies.

-In the beginning of the 1980s, Globus and Golan recognized that video was the next big thing; they signed actor Chuck Norris for a 7-year exclusive deal, Charles Bronson for a multiple-picture deal, and discovered Jean-Claude Van Damme and signed him for many pictures.
-They capitalized on the ninja trend, discovered Michael Dudikoff, and signed him to a multiple picture deal.
-Resulting films from these actions include : The "Missing in Action" series (Chuck Norris), The "Death Wish" series (Charles Bronson), "Blood Sport" (Jean-Claude Van Damme), and "American Ninja" (Michael Dudikoff).
+At the beginning of the 1980s, Globus and Golan recognized that home video was the next big thing; they signed actor Chuck Norris for a 7-year exclusive deal, and Charles Bronson for a multiple-picture deal.
+They also discovered Jean-Claude Van Damme and Michael Dudikoff, signing them for many pictures, and capitalized on the ninja craze, Resulting films from these actions included the Missing in Action films (Chuck Norris), The Death Wish films (Charles Bronson), Bloodsport (Jean-Claude Van Damme), and American Ninja (Michael Dudikoff).

 The company elevated the production slate.
-Apart from the action movies, in 1982 they broadened their approach, producing such movies as: Sahara (Brooke Shields), The Championship Season (Bruce Dern and Martin Sheen), Wicked Lady (Faye Dunaway), and King Solomon's Mine (Richard Chamberlain and Sharon Stone).
-Over those years, the Cannon Group stock was moved to the NY stock exchange and rose in value p from 25 cents in the late 1970s to $48 in 1984.
+Aside from the action movies, in 1982, they broadened their approach, producing such movies such as Sahara, starring Brooke Shields, That Championship Season, starring Bruce Dern and Martin Sheen, The Wicked Lady, starring Faye Dunaway, and King Solomon's Mines, starring Richard Chamberlain and Sharon Stone.
+During this time, the Cannon Group stock was moved to the NY stock exchange and rose in value p from 25 cents in the late 1970s to $48 in 1984.
 Cannon became the largest independent producer and distributor in the world.

 By the mid-1980s, Cannon was producing an average of 40 films per year and had a net worth of over US$1 billion.
 Because of their fast, low-budget style of filmmaking, Globus and Golan earned the nickname "the Go-Go Boys."
 Among the films produced by Cannon are Bloodsport with Jean-Claude Van Damme, Superman IV: The Quest for Peace with Christopher Reeve, King Lear directed by Jean-Luc Godard, Runaway Train (1985), Over The Top with Sylvester Stallone, and Street Smart with Morgan Freeman.
-During this time, Globus and Golan also acquired the rights to Spider-Man and Captain America.
+During this time, Globus and Golan also acquired the film rights to Marvel Comics superhero characters Spider-Man and Captain America.

 With Cannon's success, Globus expanded the group's operations into additional territories.
-Cannon acquired approximately 1,600 cinemas across Europe and the United States (some of which were later purchased by Silvio Berlusconi), in addition to studios, an extensive film library and additional acquisitions.
+Cannon acquired approximately 1,600 cinemas across Europe and the United States (some of which were later purchased by Italian media mogul and future Prime Minister of Italy Silvio Berlusconi), in addition to studios, an extensive film library and additional acquisitions.
 This widened the activities of Cannon and established the company as a leading conglomerate in the global film industry.
 During these years, Cannon financed their movies using a new approach, a strategy created and originated by Globus.